AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 <ImportStructure src="../assets/blocks/storage_bus.snbt" />
 </GameScene>

 Ever wanted to *keep* your chest monster instead of replacing it with something sensible?
-We present the Storage Bus!
+We present the storage bus!

 The storage bus turns the inventory it's touching into [network storage](../ae2-mechanics/import-export-storage.md).
 It does this by allowing the network to see the contents of that inventory, and by pushing to and pulling from that